teppicom/RealThinClient-SDK/Installation.md

 INSTALL RTC SDK components in Delphi
 --------------------------------
+Clone the repository to your working folder with your git client.

 After you have unpacked the files in a folder of your choice and started Delphi, you should add the path to the RTC SDK's "Lib" folder to "Library paths" in Delphi.